samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

   - double-diamond
   - persona
 ---
+# Background

-During my first design internship I learned and performed the Double Diamond design process.
+During my design internship with TD's Innovation lab I learned and performed the Double Diamond design process.

 ![](/img/double_diamond.png)

-# Background

 TD Canada Trust's Student Lines of Credit (SLOC) were not being opened in comparison to other Canadian banks, even though they led the market share in student and youth accounts.
 The business goal was to increase the popularity and opening of SLOCs, which are lines of credit that a person can create if they are going to a post-secondary institution in Canada.
 However, they did not want the growth of their product to be from advertising.
 Instead, TD’s innovation lab was given the task to promote its growth through a digital experience.